etoile-venus/Saucedemo-Playwright/README.md

 *GitHub* - [etoile-venus/Saucedemo-Playwright](https://github.com/etoile-venus/Saucedemo-Playwright)

-This repository contains a **Work In Progress (WIP) UI automation project** for the [SauceDemo](https://www.saucedemo.com/) e-commerce website, utilizing **Playwright**.
-The aim is to build a robust and modern test automation framework for web application testing.
+This project is a practice UI automation framework for the SauceDemo website using Playwright.
+It’s an exercise to expand my automation skills beyond Selenium and explore Playwright’s modern testing capabilities.

 ---